Dual flush toilet: Mechanism

 Due to being a development of the traditional Australian flush toilet, the dual-flush toilet differs from siphon-flush toilets in that it relies on gravity to remove waste from the toilet.
 The lack of siphoning also means that the toilet requires less water to operate.
 Due to this, the waterline is considerably lower than that in siphon-flush toilets.

-The toilet has two buttons on the cistern rather than the single-flush one; one button delivers a lesser amount of water (eg. 3 litres) and the other a greater amount (eg. 6 litres).
+The toilet has two buttons on the cistern rather than the single-flush one; one button delivers a lesser amount of water (e.g. 3 litres) and the other a greater amount (e.g. 6 litres).
 It also uses a larger 10 cm trapway in the bowl, allowing for water to come out faster and clear the bowl efficiently.